Nicole O'Neil Photography

 Every so often, I pull out the old albums from my grandmother's house.
 I go through boxes of prints I am starting the daunting task of scanning and putting into new albums.
 I even have some framed prints that I still keep in my home.
 I love seeing my family back then, my grandmother and her siblings at a young age, my mother and hers as well and then, of course, us when we were little.
 At the time, you could only get prints.
 You didn't just buy the negatives.
 And, so, I have these memories because they were printed and on high quality papers that would last.

 Here is one framed picture I have of my mother and I. I'm so glad they had this and not just a negative because I would not have this print to enjoy, 37 years later.
+And this was printed through a professional studio so the paper and inks were archival and great quality for it to last this long.
+Shutterfly or similar would have been fading by long before now.

 So, that brings me to the benefits of product over digitals.
 If you spend money on a photo shoot with a professional, you are wanting great images of your kids and your family, memories that will last a lifetime, if you can easily view them.
 How fun to go back 20 years from now when your children are off to or out of college and see those beautiful moments you spent together when they were little.
 How great to hand down some tangible products, easily viewable to them and their future kids and grandkids.
 To me, THAT is the long term reason why we take photos and the reason we invest in photography.

 Maybe you're unlike most of my clients who come back telling me they still haven't done anything with the digitals they have, months or years later.
 Maybe you print some.
 But, where?
 Shutterfly?
 CVS?
 I can assure you, those won't stand the test of time.
+See my comment above.
 They also can't be guaranteed to even look close to what a professional lab does.
 Every printer is different.
 I match my files to my labs.
 I can't ensure what you print elsewhere will look right.
 I've had countless clients come back to me to purchase new products because they tried not their own and were disappointed.

 I want clients to have the absolute best quality products to pass down through generations.
 I want you to actually ENJOY your images, your investment every day in your home, whether with beautiful wall art or an album to browse through and share with others.
 I want to provide a full service experience from beginning to end, from planning the session down to every detail and then helping narrow down your favorite images from the session (let's be honest, they aren't all favorites) and find the products that work best for you.
 It ends with design and personal delivery of your finished items.